As a developer, you should be able to write code which works - of course!

 We're so convinced by our course quality that we guarantee your success and provide a full refund within the first 30 days if you're not happy with the course.

 As a self-taught professional I really know the hard parts and the difficult topics when learning new or improving on already-known languages.
 This background and experience enable me to focus on the most relevant key concepts and topics.
-My track record of many 5-star rated courses, more than 1,500,000 students worldwide as well as a successful YouTube channel is the best proof for that.
+My track record of many 5-star rated courses, more than 2,500,000 students worldwide as well as a successful YouTube channel with 900.000 subscribers is the best proof for that.

 The most rewarding experience for me is to see how people find new, better jobs, build awesome web applications, work on amazing projects or simply enjoy their hobby with the help of my content.